Buckminsterfullerene02/dev-guide/src/ModSupport/ModKits/DeveloperModkits/HowCooked.md

 In your project you may have some loose game files that work better as loose/source files than used as cooked files.
 Example of these in Subnautica 2 modkit:

-- Source .ufont files - (at least with IoStore) these do not resolve correctly as cooked files only as the ufont files are stored in a seperate container path, so I extracted the ufont files from the game's pak file and placed them directly into the project content folder under the correct directory path and names.
-If you just load from containers, any widgets or text using the cooked font files will look like `[A][A][A][A][A]`.
+- Source `.ufont` files - (at least with IoStore) these do not resolve correctly as cooked files only as the ufont files are stored in a seperate container path, so I extracted the ufont files from the game's pak file and placed them directly into the project content folder under the correct directory path and names.
+If you just load them from containers, any widgets or text using the cooked font files will look like `[A][A][A][A][A]` (missing font source).
 - FMOD banks - FMOD bank files are looked up as non UFS and as such are located as loose files in the game install folder, not in packaged containers.
 FMODStudio plugin then unpacks these banks at the first editor startup into the correct folders, as source assets.
 Therefore, the loose assets need priority over the cooked, non-working ones in the mounted containers (note that I did need to fix a bug in this copy process related to mounted containers [here](https://github.com/Buckminsterfullerene02/UnrealEngine/commit/806fd090cc5a66e5dac5caf9a25e7b00a27dc2fc#diff-3fa090adc93025c511740f2328f16c9b871189821dc723e796c0d2830b1f78c6))

 You may have other loose assets that you define in your project as "Directories to package as non UFS" such as movies, textures, animations, models (if using Interchange plugin pipeline).
-You may choose to either distribute these loose assets as part of the modkit download, or have them in the
+You may choose to either distribute these loose assets as part of the modkit download, or have them copied in from the game install files with some startup script.

 Luckily, the engine already provides a way to do this: [`bLookLooseFirst`](https://github.com/Buckminsterfullerene02/UnrealEngine/commit/806fd090cc5a66e5dac5caf9a25e7b00a27dc2fc#diff-f35e4316bf0ccd6cbb45208a24228441b73e9c2aff719932f621983ddd99d574).
 I hardcoded this to always be true in the editor as there is no reason for it not to be as far as I can tell.